Owl-Listener/perceptual-protocols/README.md

 ## Roadmap

-**Now (v0.1):** mood-protocol is live and usable. vocab-protocol is in active development as the second member of the family.
+**Now (v0.1):** mood-protocol, vocab-protocol, and trace-protocol are all live and usable.
+The family has three working members covering intent (mood), shared language (vocab), and decoded reading of existing work (trace).

-**Next:** vocab-protocol v0.1 ships with a minimal shared taxonomy of aesthetic qualities (temperature, density, restraint, irreverence, materiality, others to be discovered), with anti-references built in from the start.
+**Next:** Real-world use of the three protocols on actual projects, surfacing the vocabulary gaps that need new terms and the integration patterns between them.
+Cross-references between mood, vocab, and trace files used together in real workflows.

-**After that:** critique-protocol, taste-protocol, inverse-protocol.
-Sequenced based on what the first two protocols teach us about the gaps that remain.
+**After that:** critique-protocol and taste-protocol.
+Sequenced based on what real use of the first three teaches us about the gaps that remain.

 This list is a hypothesis, not a contract.
 The discipline is too young to plan with confidence.
 Build what's needed, ship it small, learn, keep going.